Aarkan1/express-java/README.md

       }
    }

-   res.closeSSE(); // this will close the event-stream, forcing the client to reconnect });
+   res.reconnectSSE(); // this will close the event-stream, forcing the client to reconnect });
 ```